pato/ratatype/README.md

 ## Developed using AI 🤖

-This was developed using Claude Code (with Sonnet 4) for a grand total of
+This was developed using Claude Code (with 3.5 Haiku and Sonnet 4) for a grand total of $15.
-$8.80.

 Every commit has alongside with it the prompt I used that generated the contents of the commit (with the exception of commits marked as no ai, but